Logo

 Generally, we collect your personal information on a voluntary basis.
 However, if you decline to provide certain personal information that is marked mandatory, you may not be able to access certain of the Services and/or we may be unable to fully respond to your inquiry.

-Information Related to the Use of Our Services.
-We may collect information via automated means or derive information about you when you use our website or Services or otherwise interact with us.
-For example:
+We collect information or derive information about you via automated means (e.g., using cookies and pixel tags) when you use our website or Services or otherwise interact with us and others.

 For example:

-• information from third party platforms related to your posts about or interactions with us on social media services.
+• Information from third party platforms related to your posts about or interactions with us on social media services.
+For information about how these third party platforms may use and disclose your information, including any information you make public, please consult their respective privacy policies.

-• demographic information, updated professional or contact details and similar information from data brokers, public records, and affiliated companies.
+• Demographic information, updated professional or contact details and similar lead and prospect information from data brokers, public records, and affiliated companies.

 We may collect, use, disclose, and otherwise process your personal information for the purposes described in this section.